telerik/kendo-react-layout/README.md

 ### Kendo UI Tabstrip for React

-The Tabstrip displays a collection of tabs with associated content.
-It is composed of an unordered list of items, representing tabs, and a collection of elements, which contain the content for each tab.
+The Tabstrip displays a collection of tabs with associated content, which allow the user to switch between different views inside a single component.

 ```html-preview
     <div id="app"></div>